R5D4/dark_forest/README.md

   * Ignores distance

 ## Planned Features
+1. Exploration System
+  * Certain map areas provide randomized equipment
+1. Character Update
+  * Ability to acquire new equipment and attacks
-2. Tracking/Hunting System
+2. Combat System Update
-1. Improve procedural Scene generation (more details)
+  * Run from combat
+3. Hunting System
+  * Ability for boss or player to "hunt" if other party runs from combat
+  * Limited to certain number of scene transitions
+1. Flavour text (descriptions)
+  * Extract all flavour text into own file
+  * Expand on descriptions
 4. Weather (includes phase of the moon)
-3. Combat
-  * More accurate D&D combat system
-2. Characters
-  * More accurate D&D character stats
+  * Weather-based special actions
 4. Interface
-  * More interactive game interface with curses
+  * Interactive game interface with curses

 ## Next Action
-* Implement additional landmarks
+* Make game support items and equipment

 ## How to Play
 ### Map Commands